 Despite the fact that Epilepsy is one of the oldest conditions known, it is still surrounded by mystery and fear.
 WEA is committed to bringing Epilepsy out of the shadows through education, advocacy, outreach, support services, and making discrimination and stigmas a thing of the past.

 The work at WEA is driven by the passion of individuals who contribute their time and talent to ensure the utmost benefit to people with Epilepsy and their loved ones.
 It has a strong and dedicated commitment to dispelling myths and replacing fear with knowledge and compassion so work sites, classrooms, daycare, social gatherings, etc. will be empathetic and supportive settings for children and adults with Epilepsy.

 I wanted to share my story with you.

-I wrote a book or Autobiography of myself to work as an attempt to educate people that Epilepsy is not something new and has been around for many years.
-In the Book, you will learn that I was diagnosed with Epilepsy at birth and struggled with having seizures for 39 1/2 years of my life, medications never helped control my seizures, but I never gave up on wanting to becoming seizure free, after a second Brain surgery on July 11, 2000 that final procedure made me seizure free.
+I wrote a book or Autobiography of myself as an attempt to educate people that Epilepsy is not something new and has been around for many years.
+In the book, you will learn that I was diagnosed with Epilepsy at birth and struggled with having seizures for 39 1/2 years of my life, medications never helped control my seizures, but I never gave up on wanting to become seizure-free, after a second Brain surgery on July 11, 2000, that final procedure made me seizure-free.